mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 First, belief.
 That is faith.

 Faith is total acceptance that [your] original, total personality is perfectly peaceful, harmonious.
 That is a huge tree, huge tree.
 When you are there, you are saved.
-Anyway, you are saved.
 And, you grow, very naturally.
 This is faith.

 And then, if you are under the huge tree, and saved, at that time that is called salvation.
 If salvation is experienced directly, that is [enlightenment](glossary#enlightenment).

 How can you experience enlightenment?
 Well first, [through the] practice of [egolessness](glossary#egolessness).
 How can you practice egolessness?
 [Samadhi](glossary#samadhi); one-pointedness.
 And then, just do it.

-And then if you just do it, there is ... no design on expecting any reward.
-Just do it.
-That is [shikantaza](shikantaza).
+And then if you just do it, there is no design on expecting any reward.
+Just do it; that is [shikantaza](shikantaza).

 That is really helpful.
 That is really a way of helping the people: offering your merit, the merit of your practice, to all sentient beings.

-According to a narrow understanding of human life, first you ... cut off your weeds, the root of your weeds, and you want to be happy.
-That's nice; but it is a narrow understanding, because you cannot completely cut off the weeds.
+According to a narrow understanding of human life, first you ... cut off your weeds, the root of your weeds, [then] you want to be happy.
+That's nice; but it is a narrow understanding – because you cannot completely cut off the weeds.
 You cannot destroy weeds.
 Weeds grow any time, anywhere.

 So the important point is arrangement: arrangement of our circumstances.
 How to use the weeds.

-And release.
-If you release, [there] is nothing but being, which is helping all sentient beings.
+And release; if you release, it is nothing but being, which is helping all sentient beings.

 ##### 1:05:26

 So, that is the conclusion of the main subject in [Fukanzazengi](glossary#fukanzazengi).
-That's why [Dogen Zenji](glossary#dogen) said, if you do [zazen](glossary#zazen) according to [what] Dogen mentions, very naturally, the [dharma](glossary#dharma) is manifesting itself, and from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.
+That's why [Dogen Zenji](glossary#dogen) says, if you do [zazen](glossary#zazen) according to [what] Dogen mentions, very naturally the [dharma](glossary#dharma) is manifesting itself, and from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.
 Very naturally.
 That is the meaning of zazen.
 We do [this] always.

 By the zazen, if you believe “I should be happy,” or “I want to do something” – this is not real practice.
-You never find peace and harmony [this way], because if you believe that, zazen is always something far from you.
-And also, not only zazen; you accept yourself.
-So, you are not a happy person; you yourself are also a person far from the real person, opposed to happiness or unhappiness.
+You never find peace and harmony [this way] – because if you believe that, zazen is always something far from you.
+And also, not only zazen – you accept yourself [as an] unhappy person; so you yourself are also a person far from the real person, opposed to happiness or unhappiness.
 That's why it's pretty difficult [for people] to deal with you, and also it's very difficult [for you] to deal with zazen, and whatever you do.
 So, that is not the practice for us.

 ##### 1:07:20 end of recording